vanguardflag/Pokemon/README.md

 # Pokemon App
-This project aims to consume data from [PokeAPI](https://pokeapi.co/) in order to present a Pokemon characters list screen with search functionality. also user can see the detail. use the VIPER Architecture.
+This project aims to consume data from [PokeAPI](https://pokeapi.co/) in order to present a Pokemon characters list screen with search functionality. also user can see the detail. use the VIPER Architecture and you can see the samole of VIPER.

 # Requirements
   iOS 14.2